-Please see the IRS website link below for details on who qualifies for this program and common questions.
+Please see the IRS website link below for details on who qualifies for the stimulus program and common questions.

 Further information will be shared on this page to help protect your family and plan for the impact COVID-19 may have on incomes for the months to come.

 We're hearing about criminals already taking advantage of people's urgent need for the government stimulus checks.

 The IRS is not going to call you asking for bank account information.
 It will either be automatically deposited using account information the IRS already has from your tax filings or they will send you a check in the mail.

 The government will also not ask you to pay anything up front to get your check.
 No one can expedite your check for you.
 The government will also not call or e-mail you to ask for your Social Security number, bank account, or credit card number.
 You do not need to "sign up" to receive your stimulus check.